LT-Ripjaws/retrorides-car-showroom-website/README.md

 composer install

 # 3. Configure database:
-# Import retrorides_db in your xampp's MySQL server. (will be provided later)
+# Import retrorides_db in your xampp's MySQL server.
+# Its in the config folder, create a db called retrorides_db, then import the tables from the dump file.

 # 4. Make sure xampp is configured:
 #   In xammp/apache/conf/httpd.conf make sure <Directory "C:/xampp/htdocs"> has